Mary Alice Sarvis: University of California, Berkeley

 Sarvis became a professor at the School of Social Welfare at the University of California, Berkeley, in 1959.
 She taught a course on psychoanalysis in social work to second year graduate students and collaborated on publications with several other School of Social Welfare staff members, including Lydia Rapoport and Sally De Wees.
-Rapoport and colleague Beulah Parker praised Sarvis’ adeptness at apprehending theories from a broad range of disciplines and translating them into concrete tools for the use of social work professionals.
-They described her teaching and lecturing style as “unpedantic,” and many of her former students went on to fruitful careers.
+Rapoport and colleague Beulah Parker praised Sarvis' adeptness at apprehending theories from a broad range of disciplines and translating them into concrete tools for the use of social work professionals.
+They described her teaching and lecturing style as "unpedantic," and many of her former students went on to fruitful careers.

 Sarvis and Marianne Pennekamp authored a book about their experiences in the Oakland schools.
 Berkeley colleague Robert A. Wasser, a Lecturer and Field Work Consultant at the School of Social Welfare, tested the manuscript with his students to provide feedback.

 In addition to teaching in the School of Social Welfare, Sarvis also worked at Cowell Memorial Hospital on the Berkeley campus, first as a physician and later as a consultant to the psychiatrists, psychologists, and social workers staffing the Student Health Services.

 Private practice

 Sarvis entered private practice in 1955, locating her offices at 2811 College Ave., Berkeley.
-Tending to focus on multivariable causation, Sarvis's diagnoses were ahead of their time, and casework from her private practice led to several groundbreaking discoveries.
+Tending to focus on multivariable causation, Sarvis's diagnoses were ahead of their time, and casework from her private practice led to several ground-breaking discoveries.
 Sarvis was among the first to examine temporal lobe damage as one of the factor in developmental disorders, including autism and paranoid attitudes.

 She added psychoanalytic services to her practice after completing analytic training with the San Francisco Psychoanalytic Society in 1955 and the American Psychoanalytic Association in 1959.

 Permanente Psychiatric Clinic

 Sarvis helped increase accessibility to institutionalized psychiatric services.
 Along with psychiatrist Harvey Powelson and psychologists Mervin B. Friedman and Timothy Leary, she planned the Permanente Psychiatric Clinic, which later became a part of the Kaiser Health Plan.
 The clinic offered psychiatric services covered by medical insurance.

-Leary, who later became famous for his experiments with psilocybin, envisioned the clinic as a sort of “psychlotron” for identifying and diagnosing elements of personality.
-He theorized that a controlled environment would allow clinicians to accelerate the human personality until it fractured into component parts.
+Leary, who later became famous for his experiments with psilocybin, envisioned the clinic as a sort of "psychlotron" for identifying and diagnosing elements of personality.
+He theorized that a controlled environment would allow clinicians to accelerate the human personality until it fractured into its component parts.
 He used data from the clinic to develop his theory on the interpersonal dimensions of personality, published in 1956.
-In the Introduction, Leary thanked Sarvis for lending “her diagnostic and therapeutic knowledge to the research group with unsparing generosity.”
+In the Introduction, Leary thanked Sarvis for lending "her diagnostic and therapeutic knowledge to the research group with unsparing generosity."
 Sarvis also appears as an authority on child personality in the text, associated with the ideas that parents can differ in their opinions of a child and that personality traits found in the grandparents can skip a generation to reappear in their grandchildren.

 Stephen Rauch, another Permanente Clinic psychologist, also collaborated with Mary Sarvis on a research study.
-Published posthumously in 1966, their paper continued Sarvis’ investigations into temporal lobe damage, reporting a case where damage was only discovered after considerable treatment.
+Published posthumously in 1966, their paper continued Sarvis' investigations into temporal lobe damage, reporting a case where damage was only discovered after considerable treatment.